• Skip to main content

 Corinthia Palace Afternoon Tea Menu

-Whatever the reason, the Corinthia Palace Afternoon Tea is a soothing affair.
+Whatever the reason, the Corinthia Palace Afternoon Tea is a soothing affair, just the thing for some fancy Malta lifestyle.
 Our party shows up on a Saturday afternoon.
 It’s bustling in the best way possible.
 The kids on the next table are munching on scones, mesmerized by some toy one of them is manoeuvring.
 I smile in their general direction.
 They smile back and get back to their toy.

 Corinthia Palace Afternoon Tea